ovh/docs/pages/web_cloud/web_hosting/activate-email-hosting/guide.en-sg.md

 > [!primary]
 > If you would like to have more included email accounts, please order a higher [web hosting plan](https://www.ovhcloud.com/en-sg/web-hosting/){.external} from our webpage.
 >
 > Please note: it may take a few minutes for the email option to be enabled.
-You will receive an email confirming that you have installed and enabled the MXPLAN solution.
-This includes managing and configuring your email addresses.
+You will receive an email confirming that you have installed and enabled the MX Plan solution.
+This includes managing and configuring your email accounts.
 >

 ### Keeping your email addresses before your Web Hosting plan expires